 - Mandatory installation of a costly ignition interlock system

 - Court-ordered abstinence from alcohol or drugs, enforced through a monitoring device or chemical drug testing

 As you can see, simply gauging what you are up against is a serious challenge.
-The lawyers at Combs & Lee, Attorneys at Law, PLLC, will apply decades of experience whether your case involves Breathalyzer test refusal or one or more aggravating factors.
+The lawyers at Combs, Bradshaw & Lee, PLLC, will apply decades of experience whether your case involves Breathalyzer test refusal or one or more aggravating factors.
 For a free initial consultation who knows all viable DWI defense strategies in the Winston-Salem area courts call 336-276-0561 or email us.